Heaven and Hell (Swedenborg book)

 Heaven and Hell (also Heaven and its Wonders and Hell From Things Heard and Seen or, in De Caelo et Eius Mirabilibus et de inferno, ex Auditis et Visis) is a book written by Emanuel Swedenborg in Latin, published in 1758.
 It gives a detailed description of the afterlife; how people live after the death of the physical body.
-The book owes its popular appeal to that subject matter.

-Introduction

-An article about Swedenborg includes a list of biographies about him, with a brief analysis of each biographer's point of view.
-Some of the things he claims to have experienced are that there are Jews, Muslims and people of pre-Christian times ("pagans" such as Romans and Greeks) in Heaven.
-He says he spoke to married angel couples from the Golden Age who had been happy in heaven for thousands of years.
-The fundamental issue of life, he says, is that love of self or of the world drives one towards Hell, and love of God and of fellow beings drives one towards Heaven.

 The work proved to be influential.
 It has been translated into a number of languages, including Danish, French, English, Hindi, Russian, Spanish, Icelandic, Swedish, Serbian and Zulu.
 A variety of important cultural figures, both writers and artists, were influenced by Swedenborg, including Johnny Appleseed, Jorge Luis Borges, Daniel Burnham, Arthur Conan Doyle, Ralph Waldo Emerson, John Flaxman, George Inness, Henry James, Sr., Carl Jung, Immanuel Kant, Honoré de Balzac, Helen Keller, Czesław Miłosz, August Strindberg, D. T. Suzuki, and W. B. Yeats.
 William Blake came from a family of Swedenborgians and annotated his copy of this text, as well as referred to and criticized Heaven and Hell and Swedenborg by name several times in his poetical/theological essay The Marriage of Heaven and Hell.
 Edgar Allan Poe mentions this book in his work The Fall of the House of Usher.
 It also plays an important role in Honoré de Balzac's novel Louis Lambert.

 Swedenborg wrote about Heaven and Hell based on what he said was revelation from God.
 According to Swedenborg, God is love itself and intends everyone to go to heaven.
 That was His purpose for creation.
 Thus, God is never angry, Swedenborg says, and does not cast anyone into Hell.
 The appearance of Him being angry at evil-doers was permitted due to the primitive level of understanding of people in Biblical times.
 Specifically, holy fear was needed to keep the people of those times from sinking irretrievably into the consequences of their evils.
 The holy fear idea was in keeping with the fundamental truth that even they could understand, that everything comes from Jehovah.
 In the internal, spiritual sense of the Word, however, revealed in Swedenborg’s works, God can be clearly seen for the loving Person He actually is.